 Back to School Anthem: September….Earth Wind and Fire – music link

-I was getting some computer help with blog set-up from a summer student at the library and on her last day she wished me a good year.
+I was getting some computer help from a summer student at the library and on her last day she wished me a good year.
 If you are a student (or teacher), the year starts in September, if you are not, the year starts in January.
-I got to thinking about how it felt to go back to school when you were a kid, not that I would want to go back to those days, (like Billy Joel says in the Italian Restaurant song, you can never go back there again), but shopping for back to school clothes was fun, and usually meant something plaid.
+So I started thinking about how it felt to go back to school when you were a kid, not that I would want to go back to those days, (like Billy Joel says in the Italian Restaurant song, you can never go back there again), but shopping for back to school clothes was always fun, and usually meant something plaid.
 I blame my mother for my love for plaid as she dressed me in a little red plaid kilt with a red sweater for my grade one picture.
-(This cute little imp is not me but a cover of my favourite magazine Victoria.)
-I remember wearing a very smart dark cotton plaid dress the first day of grade eight when I was just starting to be fashion savvy, and thinking it was the grooviest thing ever.
-High school meant a whole week of dress up days before we were regulated into ugly navy-blue nun like uniforms with white shirts (which my mother had to iron every morning) and no pants either, although the boys could wear ripped jeans and t-shirts with bad sayings…..you would not get away with that kind of discrimination today.
-How I would have welcomed a nice plaid kilt like other schools had.
+I remember wearing a stylish dark cotton plaid dress the first day of grade eight when I was just starting to be fashion savvy, and thinking it was the grooviest thing ever.
+High school meant a whole week of dress up days before we were regulated into ugly navy-blue nun-like uniforms with white shirts (which my mother had to iron every morning) and no pants either, although the boys could wear ripped jeans and t-shirts with bad sayings…..you would not get away with that kind of discrimination today.
+How I would have welcomed a nice plaid kilt like other Catholic schools had.
 Dress up days were also held the first Friday of the month and were a cutthroat competition as to who could look the most like a Seventeen model.
-I remember one year wearing a short plum skirt with a gold blouse and a plum vest with a gold plaid pattern on the front, and thinking it was the epitome of style…. kind of like a cheerleader’s outfit, although I was never the type, I envied them their uniforms.
+I remember wearing a short plum skirt with a gold blouse and a plum vest with a gold plaid pattern on the front, and thinking it was the epitome of style…. kind of like a cheerleader’s outfit.
+Although I was never the type, I envied them their uniforms.
 Skirts were short, (looking back, really short), as it was the early seventies, and the nuns would go around measuring with a ruler if they were in a particularly mean mood.
 One winter when I was sixteen I bought a wool plaid winter coat at Saks where we hardly ever shopped because it was too expensive, simply because the sales lady talked me into it by telling me I looked like the cover of Mademoiselle, a magazine I was not familiar with at the time as it was for college students.
 I think I only wore it one year as the next year it was out of style, and the plaid was way too loud and garish.
-University meant jeans and plain polyester shirts with the occasional sweater – we were poor students with no money and high rent living in a big city where there was lovely shopping but who could afford it…we window-shopped instead.
+University meant jeans and plain polyester shirts with the occasional sweater – we were poor students with no money and high rent living in a big city where there was lovely shopping but who could afford it.
+We window-shopped instead.
 In first year, my roommate and I so coveted Viyella plaid housecoats that we used to stop by the nightwear department at the Eaton’s store and visit them when we were downtown.
-I finally bought a knockoff version because you had to have something to put on in the dorm, because what if you ran into some guy in the washroom.
+I finally bought a knockoff version because you had to have something to put on in the girls dorm, because horrors what if you ran into some guy in the washroom.

 Celtic Song: I discovered this Irish group Celtic Thunder while watching PBS one night…..I love public television…. click music link here